99sambhav/uber_Ridesharing_clusteering/README.md

-and also predict which nearby cab should go to pick up the customer . i have used Folium library in order to mark location points on maps . lib used sk learn , pandas , seaborn ,folium  , seaborn .
+and also predict which nearby cab should go to pick up the customer . i have used Folium library in order to mark location points on maps . lib used sk learn , pandas , seaborn ,folium  , seaborn . for refernce i have also upload dataset of uber ridesharing of month of april in 2014 on which i have done analysis .